simplelocalize/simplelocalize-cli/README.md

 ## Configuration file
 Use configuration file in order to simplify your bash command.
-Arguments used in command always overrides properties set in configuration file.
+Arguments used in command always override properties set in the configuration file.
 By default, SimpleLocalize will load configuration from file named `simplelocalize.yml`.
 You can load configuration from different location by using a `-c` parameters.

 ```properties
 # Load default simplelocalize.yml file